 You can be one yourself by having 'War hero' as your background and 'Scholarly' as one of your traits, or 'Professor' as your background and 'Athletic' as one of your traits.

 Banana Republic: A common state for early-game islands - Tropico 3 mentions the trope by name, and some islands may literally rely on banana exports.
-The Capitalists appreciate an economically advanced Tropico, with strong industrial and tourists sectors, and Tropico 4's expansion allows late-game diversification into a finance- and service-based economy.
+The Capitalists appreciate an economically advanced Tropico, with strong industrial and tourist sectors, and Tropico 4's expansion allows late-game diversification into a finance- and service-based economy.

 Black Comedy: The entire game.
 You see, it's a Cold War.
 You're the dictator of a Banana Republic, and you're ultimately a pawn in a much larger game between the US and the USSR.
-Your people aren't exactly cooperative, nor they are very bright.
-You can't stay in power (for long) lest you Kick the Dog on regular basis.
-This culminates when you sell your island to the US to test nuclear bombs: your Announcer Chatter will say that "according to the scientists, the big shiny mushroom is harmless, and it's good for the skin tone", your history involves the worst in people (Being the only true graduate of every Harvard Grad in your class, where you have to be a pathetic banana republic dictator, your buddies go on to be POTUS).
+Your people aren't exactly cooperative, nor are they very bright.
+You can't stay in power (for long) lest you Kick the Dog on a regular basis.
+This culminates when you sell your island to the US to test nuclear bombs: your Announcer Chatter will say that "according to the scientists, the big shiny mushroom is harmless, and it's good for the skin tone", your history involves the worst in people (Being the only true graduate of every Harvard Grad in your class - where you have to be a pathetic banana republic dictator, your buddies go on to be POTUS).
 Can cross into outright Gallows Humor when the US or the USSR invade your island.

-Some of the positive qualities for your character also contains negative effects.
+Some of the positive qualities for your character also contain negative effects.
 For example, being 'athletic' or having 'empathy' makes intellectuals respect you less, being a 'green thumb' lowers the factory production rates, and being 'sociable' leads to more crime.